 For the Uninitiated.

-In case you missed the first (or second) Fringe, allow us to enlighten you.
-The Fringe is an all-out, no-holds-barred, multi-disciplinary visual and performing arts festival.
+In case you missed the first, second (or even third) Fringe, allow us to enlighten you.
+The Fringe is a 10-day, all-out, no-holds-barred, multi-disciplinary visual and performing arts festival.
 The Fringe features international, national and local artists.
 It showcases theater, comedy, visual arts, family entertainment, music, dance, physical theatre, street theatre, musical theatre, opera, poetry, literature and experiences that have yet to even be imagined!

 The Fringe is a not-for-profit corporation pioneered by several of Rochester’s cultural institutions: Geva Theatre Center, George Eastman House and Garth Fagan Dance, as well as emerging groups such as PUSH Physical Theatre and Method Machine.
 Our Board has expanded to include the Rochester Downtown Development Corporation, University of Rochester, Rochester Institute of Technology, Bond Shoeneck & King PLLC, Boylan Code LLC, the Eastman School of Music, Mengel Metzger and Barr & Co.
 LLP, Writers & Books and the Center for Youth.
 The Fringe is a proud member of the US Association of Fringe Festivals.

 In 1947, eight theatre groups crashed the newly established and curated Edinburgh International Festival.
 Uninvited and unwelcome, the groups performed anyway at venues they arranged themselves.
 The following year, Scottish journalist Robert Kemp coined the term “fringe festival” to describe these non-juried shows.
 The Edinburgh Fringe is now “the largest show on earth,” as it is nicknamed.
 The 2014 festival saw 49,497 performances of 3,193 shows in 299 venues and lasted the entire month of August.
 It grosses more than £100 million, or $164 million USD, for the Scottish economy alone.
 Fringe venues run the gamut from proper theatres to a public restroom.
 Today, there are over 200 fringe festivals worldwide, with around 50 occurring in the US.